-Let’s protect the biggest investment you’ll make in your lifetime.
+Let’s help protect the biggest investment you’ll make in your lifetime.

 Be certain you have the coverage your home needs.